by256/bpartis/README.md

 #### Training BPartIS

-3. Download the EMPS dataset from here.
-UPDATE THIS WHEN DATA LOCATION IS DECIDED.
+3. Download the EMPS dataset from [here](https://github.com/by256/emps).

 4. Train the BPartIS model on the EMPS dataset.